Turley Estate Vineyard, Napa Valley

 In keeping with the Turley style of letting the vineyard take center stage, the 2015 Estate Cabernet is exceptional.
 The profile of the site shines through with freshly ripe, dark black fruits, highlighted by a dusting of savory herbs.
 The texture is remarkably smooth with a refreshing zip of acidity on the finish; were you to taste the wine blind, you’d be easily forgiven for calling it Zinfandel!
 Though the vineyard is less than thirty years old, the wine tastes as though it comes from vines more than twice that age; a young wine with an old, classic Napa soul.
 Perfectly enjoyable straight out of the gate!

 A little history...

-Long before the existence of the frog farm (we will get to that in a second), there was a people group calling themselves Onastis (the "outspoken ones") residing in the area.
-The riparian habitat appealed to Spanish soldiers as well, as they claimed the region for their own.
-The outspoken group of natives were then named Wappo, meaning brave and handsome.
-Fast-forward a few years, and we get to the part of the story where Larry purchases a 5-acre frog farm in the small town of Saint Helena in 1974.
+Long before the existence of the frog farm (we will get to that in a second), there was a people group calling themselves Onastis (the "outspoken ones") residing in the area bordering what is now called Mill Creek.
+The riparian habitat (fertile and biodiverse land often surrounding a creek or river) appealed to Spanish soldiers as well, as they claimed the region for their own.
+The outspoken group of natives were then named Wappo, meaning brave and handsome, for their stubborn resistance to the occupation of their land.
+Fast-forward a few years, and we get to the part of the story where Larry purchases the second oldest dwelling in Napa County, a 5-acre frog farm in the small town of Saint Helena in 1974.